-The concept of Age-Friendly Municipalities was developed by the World Health Organization in 2005.
 They define an age-friendly municipality as one which encourages active aging by optimizing opportunities for health, participation and security in order to enhance quality of life as people age.
-It is a place that works to improve the livelihood of people of all ages.
+It is a place that works to improve the quality of life of people of all ages.

 In practical terms, an age-friendly city adapts its structures and services to be accessible to and inclusive of older people with varying needs and capacities.

-Based on this definition, the WHO has described the characteristics of an Age-Friendly community according to the following 8 factors or domains:
+Based on this definition, MADA has described the characteristics of an Age-Friendly community according to the nine factors or domains displayed on the right.